 - Mini Food Processor – great for making dips, spreads, and prepping chopped ingredients.
 I have a very serious relationship with my mini-prep plus processor.
 Get one (so many colors!), and then check out this article from Pinch of Yum that shows 12 Magical Ways to Use a Food Processor.

 - Deep Fry Thermometer – ever tried to deep fry without one?
 I suck at it.
-If you’re already putting in an Amazon order, here’s the one that I use.
+If you’re already putting in an Amazon order, here’s the Candy Thermometer that I use.

 Meze Specialty Ingredients